-- 2. Drip edges are not required, but strongly recommended for flashings around the outside perimeter of a building, to protect wall finishes.
-The drip edge must be hemmed, and must extend at least 12 mm (1/2") from the vertical face. - 3.
+- 1. Drip edges are not required, but strongly recommended for flashings around the outside perimeter of a building, in order to protect wall finishes, and when drip edges are used they must extend at least 12 mm (1/2") from the vertical face. - 2.
+All flashings, regardless of their profile or application, must be hemmed. - 3.
 The vertical face of cap or counter-flashings must drop vertically at least 62 mm (2 1⁄2"), not including the drip or hemmed edge. - 4.
-Metal edge flashings must be fabricated with a - 1. flange measuring no less than 100 mm (4") in width. - 2. vertical drop and hemmed drip edge at least 50 mm (2"). - 3. sloped drop (for transitions to lower steep-sloped roofs) of no less than 100 mm (4"). - 5.
+Metal edge flashings must be fabricated with a - 1. flange measuring no less than 100 mm (4") in width. - 2. vertical drop and hemmed drip edge at least 50 mm (2"). - 3. sloped drop (for transitions to lower water-shedding roofs) of no less than 100 mm (4"). - 5.
 Metal edge flashings may be constructed with or without an upstand at the outside edge.
-Flashings designed for a draining roof edge may perform best without an upstand (for example, when transitioning to a lower steep-sloped roof).
+Flashings designed for a draining roof edge may perform best without an upstand (for example, when transitioning to a lower water-shedding roof).